The Center for Contemporary Jewish Documentation in Milan

 As masterly depicted by Giorgio Bassani in his short story Una Lapide in Via Mazzini, the attempt by Jews to re-enter Italian society was greeted with suspicion.
 Italy had ruthlessly stripped Jews of their rights, assets, homes and jobs, and had collaborated on the deportation of about 9,800 people (between the peninsula and the Italian territories) to extermination camps.

 There was a societal expectation that the Jews like all other Italians, would participate in a collective abdication of responsibility for the dictatorship and Fascist history.
 The Italian population saw themselves as victims of a terrible war and did not facilitate distinctions.
 The Italian government, specifically the diplomatic representatives, avoided references and discussion about the persecution of the Jews and used every opportunity to emphasize the ways Jews were given “protection” by the Italian authorities.

-Since many Jews had accepted fascism at least until 1938, the community struggled to articulate the Jewish experience of the persecution in the new and highly simplified value system of the postwar.
+Since many Jews had accepted fascism like the rest of the nation, the community struggled to articulate the Jewish experience of the persecution in the new and highly simplified value system of the postwar.
 Even the cultural establishment was reluctant to speak of the experience that unequivocally separated the Jewish plight from the rest of the country, as suggested by Einaudi’s rejection of Primo Levi’s Auschwitz memoir in 1947.